Saga-sanga/node-blog/README.md

 ## Features to Add

 1. Add categories and filter for content
-2. Add author and date to blog
+2. Add author and date to blog / Automatically attach author when creating new blog
 3. Improve style of blog
 4. Add login and users (WIP)
 5. Manage login/logut state (Add login/logout, Sign Up button to Nav bar)
-6. If logged out cannot access delete/edit and create blog
+6. If logged out cannot access delete/edit and create blog (Protected Routes and conditionals)
+7. Handle errors and setup client side validation